JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 ## Results

 Since the horizontal scale of the resulting graphs (each corresponding to one of the aforementioned benchmarks) is linear, not logarithmic, I ran the benchmarks for three different total key counts.
-Generally, the lower the key count is, the hotter the tables are in the cache. <mark>Here are the results</mark>:
+Generally, the lower the key count is, the hotter the tables are in the cache.
+Here are the results:

 * [0 to 200,000 keys](result_2024-05-24T10_30_32.html)
 * [0 to 2,000,000 keys](result_2024-05-24T06_01_13.html)